REVENUE ATTRIBUTION | B2B MARKETING & SALES ALIGNMENT

 SQL Server certified.
 HubSpot and Salesforce native.
 Twenty-five years connecting marketing data to revenue decisions.

 If your team is executing but leadership can't see the impact — that's exactly what I fix.
+And once the foundation is right, the AI-driven tools your board is asking about actually work.

 How I help